AviK0928/Caching_server/README.md

-# Simple Redis Clone in Java
+# Simple Caching Server in Java

 This is a lightweight Redis-like key-value store implemented in Java.
 The project aims to replicate basic Redis functionality as a learning exercise and for educational purposes.